grenmester/personal-website/content/about/about-me.md

 ---
 title: About Me
-description: This is about my website.
+description: This page is about me.
 ---

 I'm currently a senior studying computer science and mathematics at Harvey Mudd